google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 ### Add new ways to generate an opaque expression
 Fuzzing a shader in GraphicsFuzz involves applying a number of transformations that might inject code fragment to the original shader aiming to generate a variant shader that is much larger than the original.
 Opaque expression, statment uninterpreted and thus non optimizable by compilers, is one of the various expressions that the generator employs when injecting code fragment.
-In GraphicsFuzz, we have a plenty set of opaque espressions representing 0 and 1 however by introducing new opaque value we provide a new expression that is likely to trigger a new bug.
-The following PRs involve adding new opaque expressions representing.
+In GraphicsFuzz, we have plenty of opaque expressions representing 0 and 1 however by introducing new opaque values we provide a new expression that is likely to trigger a new bug.
+The following PRs involve adding new opaque expressions to the GraphicsFuzz's generator.

 [#413](https://github.com/google/graphicsfuzz/pull/413): Represent 1 as length of normalized vector